-Rainer Maria Rilke was a Bohemian-Austrian poet whose intense style, even referred to as mystical, dealt man’s existence and ways to deal with solitude and anxiety.
-He stressed that with free will the individual had to assume the responsibility for their own acts, even if they lacked a clear knowledge of what was right and wrong.
+Rainer Maria Rilke was a Bohemian-Austrian poet whose intense, mystical style dealt man’s existence and ways to deal with solitude and anxiety.
+He stressed that with "free will" the individual had to assume the responsibility for their own acts, even if they lacked a clear knowledge of what was right and wrong.

 Franz Xaver Kappus was 19-year-old in the Austrian army when he started corresponding with Rilke, who in return, over the next 6 years, sent him 10 letters.
 The two never met, but Kappus sought out advice on the poems he had written and in his interest in a literary career.